 This bill requires Cal-CSIC to develop and submit a report analyzing the feasibility and benefits of placing legal requirements on credit reporting bureaus and lenders to adopt new information security measures.
 The goal is to protect consumers from financial fraud.
-The report is required to include assessments of specified methods, including the use of multifactor authentication and the acceptance of alternative authenticators.
-The report deadline is December 31, 2023.
+The report is required to include assessments of specified methods, including the use of multifactor authentication and the acceptance of alternative authenticators to social security numbers.
+The report deadline is December 31, 2025.

 The bill is author sponsored.
 There is no known support or opposition.
-This bill passed out of the Senate Governmental Organization Committee on a vote of 11 to 0.
+This bill passed out of the Senate Governmental Organization Committee on a vote of 15 to 0.